What Will You Study

 Lancaster’s particle physicists work at state-of-the-art particle accelerators to investigate and identify the nature of space and time.
 Our resident cosmologists employ all of their creative and mathematical abilities to explain the early history of the universe in a way that complements and supports observational and experimental data.
 All this expertise is translated into an exciting, modern Physics course based on the foundation of our core Physics programme.

-Students on our three-year BSc and four-year MPhys degree schemes take a range of subjects - from Quantum Physics and Electromagnetism in the first year to Astronomy, Detection and Acceleration of Particles and Introductory Cosmology in the second year of study.
+You will take a range of subjects including Quantum Physics and Electromagnetism in the first year, as well as Astronomy, Detection and Acceleration of Particles and Introductory Cosmology in the second year.
 In your third year, your modules include Big Bang Cosmology, Flavour Physics and Particle Physics Laboratory studies.

 - Physics : BSc Hons